MBPD: Thief dragged victim behind moped after attempting to steal purse

 Officers were called around 1:30 p.m. to the 900 block of Oak Forest Lane, which is close to the Walmart off Seaboard Street.

+Myrtle Beach police confirmed Kadence Deanna Swindall, 23, of Greenwood, was arrested and charged with larceny and reckless driving.

-Investigators learned that the alleged thief took the victim’s purse from a shopping cart and tried to get away on a moped.
+Investigators learned that Swindall took the victim’s purse from a shopping cart and tried to get away on a moped.

 The victim grabbed the suspect and was dragged behind the moped in the parking lot, according to police.

-Officers said the victim was eventually able to stop the moped and the suspected thief.
+Officers said the victim was eventually able to stop the moped and Swindall.

 The victim is expected to OK and was treated for their injuries.